-Figure 19 shows the daily mean of the noise injection temperature for both channels.
+Figure 19 shows the daily mean of the noise injection temperature for both channels of Sentinel-3A.
 This calibration parameter is used in the NIR processing of the measurements.
 As seen previously in section 3.1, the main part of the measurements are processed in NIR mode.
-Moreover the first part of the monitoring of the calibration parameters is performed using products generated during the reprocessing os processing baseline 2.15, the second part using NRT calibration products from the day of the IPF update on the ground station.
+Moreover the first part of the monitoring of the calibration parameters is performed using products generated during the reprocessing of processing baseline 2.15, the second part using NRT calibration products from the day of the IPF update on the ground station.

 From the two panels of Figure 19, one can see that the noise injection parameter has a different evolution for each channel.
-For the 23.8GHz channel, the noise injection temperature has decreased of less than 0.5K during the first 2 cycles, after what there has been no significant change of behaviour until cycle 13.
+The noise injection temperature of 23.8GHz channel has decreased of less than 0.5K during the first 2 cycles, after what there has been no significant change of behaviour until cycle 13.
 During this cycle, the noise injection temperature seems to start a slow decrease.
-For the channel 36.5GHz, one can see that the injection temperature is not stable: it seems to follow some kind of periodic signal combined with a trend.
-Since cycle 19, the gain is slowly decreasing as it has done from July 2016 to February 2017.
+The injection temperature of the 36.5GHz channel is not stable: it seems to follow some kind of seasonal signal combined with a trend.
 The monitoring will be pursued and data checked for any impact.